-Subject to the exceptions allowed under section 7.1 of this policy or otherwise by law, the identity of a discloser (or information that is likely to lead to their identity becoming known) must be kept confidential at all times during and after the investigation (including in any reporting to the Board or to any persons affected).
+Subject to the exceptions allowed under section 7.1 of this policy or otherwise by law, the identity of a discloser (or information that is likely to lead to their identity becoming

 10 Support and practical protections

 DCA has in place processes for protecting, supporting and monitoring the welfare of anyone who makes a disclosure.
 This includes risk assessment of any potential detriment, work adjustment considerations and support services such as stress management strategies which include access to independent confidential professional counselling through DCA's Employee Assistance Program (EAP).
 Access to counselling through the EAP is also available to the family of someone who makes a disclosure.